Thomas Gray House

 The Thomas Gray House is a historic house at 25 River Valley Road in Little Rock, Arkansas.
 It is a single-story masonry structure, finished in fieldstone and vertical cedar siding and covered by a gable-on-hip roof.
 A contemporaneous detached carport with a similar roof stands near the house.
-The house was designed by Thomas Gray, an architect at the prominent Little Rock firm Wittenberg, Delony & Davidson, as his family's residence.
+The house was designed by Thomas A. Gray, an architect at the prominent Little Rock firm Wittenberg, Delony & Davidson, as his family's residence.
 It is a locally significant example of the Organic architecture movement.

 The house was listed on the National Register of Historic Places in 2018.